OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_list_children.md

-﻿---
+---
 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
-title: List the contents of a folder - OneDrive API
+title: List the contents of a folder
 ---
 # List children of a driveItem